-- People interested in working in a variety of community programs that require background in working with ELL/ESOL learners. - Current paraeducatiors (who hold a bachelor's degree) looking to enhance their skills and possibly move toward a certification in ESOL. - Current teachers seeking professional development skills related to working with ESOL learners. - People interested in broadening their knowledge, understanding, and appreciation of cultural and linguistic differences, language acquisition, literacy development, and reflective instructional practices within the ESL setting. - People interested in enhancing the their abilities to develop and use curricular, instructional, and assessment strategies and materials that raise the achievement levels and increase the academic success of English language learners.
+- People interested in working in a variety of community programs that require background in working with ELL/ESOL learners. - Current paraeducatiors (who hold a bachelor's degree) looking to enhance their skills and possibly move toward a certification in ESOL. - Current teachers seeking professional development skills related to working with ESOL learners. - People interested in broadening their knowledge, understanding, and appreciation of cultural and linguistic differences, language acquisition, literacy development, and reflective instructional practices within the ESL setting. - People interested in enhancing their abilities to develop and use curricular, instructional, and assessment strategies and materials that raise the achievement levels and increase the academic success of English language learners.

-CL LAB CR
+\mathbf{CL} LAB CR

-TECP 69C Cross-Cultural Education: Professional
+TECP 69C Cross-Cultural Education Seminar 2 0 2

-Learning Community 1 0 1

 TECP 73C Field Experience in Education 1 12 5

 TECP 86C Introduction to Linguistics 3 0 3

 TECP 87C Language, Reading, and Literacy in

 ESOL 3 0 3

 TECP 88C Curriculum & Design and Assessment

 in ESOL 4 0 4

-TOTAL CREDITS 16
+TOTAL CREDITS 17